spinnaker/spinnaker.io/content/en/docs/guides/operator/webhook-custom-trust-store.md

 title: "Custom CAs for Webhooks"
 linkTitle: "Custom CAs for Webhooks"
 weight: 2
 description: "Webhook stages enable Spinnaker to make HTTP(S) calls to external web services.
-If certificates are used from a non-publicly trusted CA, additional CAs will need to be added as trusted to Spinnaker."
+If these calls are secured with a non-publicly trusted CA, you need to add the CA as trusted to Spinnaker."
 ---

 ## Overview